btorressz/SolanaLendingBorrowingProtocolPrototype/README.md

 Note: This is a prototype project and is not intended for production use.
 The code and contracts are subject to change and should not be used on mainnet or for any real transactions.

+Note: THis project was 100% developed in Solana playground IDE https://beta.solpg.io/ Some parts of the project were not exported correctly for local development.
+I will be fixing these issues.
+You can view the Solana Playground version of this project here: https://github.com/btorressz/Solana-Lending-Protocol-Prototype

 ## Features

 - **Lending**: Users can lend their tokens to the protocol to earn interest.